COLSSolc/backend-master-lokdonSKI/README.md

 Each of these 2 distinct numbers (seeds) found on the matrix as positions (Pn) will further generate another 680digit long numbers.
 The 680digit long numbers will be used as the encryption keys.
 Normally 5 sets of 680digit long from Pn=1.+ Pn=2.+..Pn=5 are needed.
 At least, for the proposed refenrence implementation.
 We will discuss this further in this paper.

 # The Problem:
 If anyone can obtain the factors of the large number N with d (public key) any message will be decrypted.
 You should also note that Quantum computing has the potentials to solve the math and/or crack these numbers in a short period of time according to Shor' Algorithm [1].
 This time to perform the fit is usually said to be in polynomial time.
 In that case the RSA math will no longer be a hard problem of a non-deterministic polynomial (NP).
 Qubit as the stable standard signal states of a quantum algorithm or computher.
-This new facto will also render any form of classical cryptography useless.
+This new qubit factor will also render any form of classical cryptography useless.

 # SOLUTION TO THE PROBLEM: